Academic Requirements

 All student-athletes (including transfers) must meet minimum GPA requirements on a term-by-term basis.
 This requirement is based on institutional GPA only.

-A student-athlete is responsible for earning 18 semester hours in any academic year in which he/she was full-time during one or more terms.
-Part-time hours may be used to fulfill this requirement.
+A student-athlete is responsible for earning 18 credit hours in any academic year in which he/she was full-time during one or more terms.
+Credit hours earned while enrolled part-time may be used to fulfill this requirement.

 Exception: A student-athlete who enrolls in his/her first full-time term of collegiate enrollment following the fall term (mid-year enrollee) will NOT be responsible for earning 18 credit hours until he or she has spent a full academic year at the institution.

 Summer credit hours may be used to satisfy the 24-hour requirement for athletes entering their second year of collegiate enrollment.
-Summer hours may also be used to meet the 40/60/80 percentage-of-degree requirements; however they MAY NOT be used to satisfy the 6 or 18-hour rule.
+Summer hours may also be used to meet the 40/60/80 percentage-of-degree requirements; however, they MAY NOT be used to satisfy the 6-hour or 18-hour requirements.

 A baseball student-athlete’s failure to meet progress-toward-degree/eligibility requirements for an institution’s fall term will render him ineligible for the entire academic year.